zulip/zulip-architecture/zaps/0002-encrypt-push-notifications.md

 ```

 The client is responsible for ensuring that these secrets are stored
-as securely as possible, including excluding them from device backups.
+as securely as possible, including excluding the entire Account table
+from device backups.
+In addition to the security motivation for doing
+so, the server relies on there being no duplicate `(user_id,
+push_account_id)` pairs.

 After a backup/restore process, clients should just register a new
 token and key.